On Privacy Weaknesses and Vulnerabilities in Software Systems: New common privacy weaknesses

 \section{New common privacy weaknesses}

 Our study has shown the gaps in the existing CWE and CVE systems in terms of covering privacy vulnerabilities.
 To fill these gaps, we propose 11 new common privacy weaknesses to be added to the CWE system.
 We focus on CWE instead of CVE since CVE specifies unique vulnerabilities existing in specific software systems and application, while CWEs are at the generic level, similar to our taxonomy of privacy threats.
-We followed the CWE schema \citep{CWEschema2021} to define the new CWE entries which include attributes such as name, description, mode of introduction, common consequence, detection method, potential mitigation and demonstrative example.
+We followed the CWE schema \cite{CWEschema2021} to define the new CWE entries which include attributes such as name, description, mode of introduction, common consequence, detection method, potential mitigation and demonstrative example.
 These attributes provide an overview of a privacy weakness in terms of its causes and consequences, and mitigation methods.

+Security vulnerabilities can typically be well specified as concrete hardware/software attacks that can be exploited to bypass the system's security.
+Unlike security vulnerabilities, privacy vulnerabilities seem to be more contextual than security vulnerabilities and its operationalisation may differ depending on context.
+In our study, we tried to formalise the privacy vulnerabilities as software attacks that are harmful to personal data and violate individual rights.
+Thus, it is important to provide the detailed description in each attribute in the identified 11 common privacy weaknesses since it defines a specific scenario that potentially leads privacy vulnerabilities.

-The new common privacy weaknesses that we propose address four groups of threats: surveillance, insecurity, secondary use and exclusion.
+The proposed common privacy weaknesses address four groups of threats: surveillance, insecurity, secondary use and exclusion.
 The weaknesses in the insecurity group can be detected and resolved by implementing security mechanisms to better protect personal data and user privacy.
 On the other hand, the other groups of weaknesses require more attention from software development teams on examining privacy constraints involved, and designing relevant functions to respond to those constraints.
-The software development team needs to determine relevant functions, takes privacy constraints into consideration and regularly reviews existing functions to ensure that they do not violate user privacy.
-For example, a user may want to change his/her user preferences when a new feature is launched, or a system must notify its users when there is a change to the policy that the users have given consent to.
+The software development team needs to determine relevant functions, take privacy constraints into consideration and regularly review existing functions to ensure that they do not violate user privacy.
+For example, a user may want to change his/her user preferences when a new feature is launched, or a system must notify its users when there is a change to the policy that they have given consent to.